certifaction/cli/docs/references/http-proxy-settings.md

 ---
 title: HTTP Proxy Settings
-description: Certifaction Client API uses local processing and E2E encryption to digitally sign highly confidential documents.
+description: How to configure your HTTP Proxy Settings for Certifaction API integration
 ---

 # HTTP Proxy Settings